serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

 ### Install the Template Package

-> Note: As of Serene 6.4.4, the old `serin` tool is obsolete and may not work properly  to create new Serene projects as we are now using `dotnet new` templating.

 `Serene.Templates` is a NuGet package that contains our `Serene` template.
 Install it with `dotnet new` via command line:

 ```cmd
 dotnet new install Serene.Templates
 ```

-If you don't have the .NET 7 SDK, you may have to type `dotnet new --install Serene.Templates` instead.

 > If you are a premium customer and want to create a `StartSharp` project instead, make sure you have the premium package source configured and run:
 > ```cmd